 Instructions for accessing and building the NeoOffice source code are on the NeoOffice Build Instructions page.

 Nota che se modifichi una qualunque parte del codice di NeoOffice, devi rilasciare le tue modifiche sotto la GPL.
 In altre parole, non puoi fare modifiche proprietarie a NeoOffice e noi sosteniamo fermamente i termini della GPL contro chiunque non GPL-izzi le proprie modifiche.

-The primary reason that we stay separate is that we believe that we have produced a more stable and better supported Mac OS X product than OpenOffice or LibreOffice.
+The primary reason that we stay separate is that we believe that we have produced a product that is more stable and more secure on Mac than either OpenOffice or LibreOffice.

-Developing the NeoOffice code and supporting our users have required a massive amount of our time.
-Since neither OpenOffice nor LibreOffice have ever offered to fund our work and none of us can afford to work full time as volunteers, working within the OpenOffice or LibreOffice projects is not a feasible option for us.
+Developing and maintaining the NeoOffice code requires a massive amount of our time.
+Since neither OpenOffice nor LibreOffice have ever offered to fund our work, working within the OpenOffice or LibreOffice projects is not a feasible option for us.

 So instead, many years ago we took the risk of funding our work solely through payments from our users.
 While payments from our users have not always fully funded our work, so far payments from our users have provided us with enough funding to ensure that at least one engineer is devoting all of their time to the NeoOffice project.